Prerequisite study

 What if you have already studied something else?

-If you have completed tertiary study in the health and/or science field, you may have met our prerequisite course requirements.
+If you have completed tertiary study in the health and/or science field, you may have met our foundation course requirements.

 Our academic team will assess courses you have studied against our specific learning outcomes to determine whether you have met these requirements.